 But here’s where astrologers differ slightly on timing:

-Others mark the start once Saturn simply enters the same sign as your natal Saturn, even if it hasn’t reached the exact degree yet.
+Some astrologers mark the start once Saturn simply enters the same sign as your natal Saturn, even if it hasn’t reached the exact degree yet.

-But Why Is It Such A Big Thing?
+Why Is It Such A Big Thing?

 Saturn demands accountability.
 It’s that cosmic drill sergeant making you: